Rotating Wave Solutions to Lattice Dynamical Systems I: The Anti-Continuum Limit

-Over the past few decades it has been shown that there are subtle, but measurable, differences in dynamics between analytic solutions to partial differential equations (PDEs) and to their discretized counterparts that arise from numerical integrations of the model.
-For this reason, systems of ordinary differential equations that are formed by the discretization of space in the original PDE have emerged as a notable area of research.
-This leads to the study of a system of differential equations which lie in between partial differential equations and their numerical schemes, allowing one to retain some of the discrete nature of the numerical scheme while still being able to apply the techniques of continuous time dynamical systems.
-Systems of this type are often referred to as Lattice Dynamical Systems (LDSs) and in addition to being a prototype for numerical schemes, LDSÕs arise naturally in various physical settings such as material science, in particular metallurgy, where LDSs have been used to model solidification of alloys $\cite{Cahn2,Cook}$, chemical reactions $\cite{Erneux}$, optics $\cite{Firth}$ and biology; particularly with chains of coupled oscillators arising in models of neural networks $\cite{Ermentrout,ErmentroutKopell2}$.
+In addition to lattice systems being a prototype for spatial discretizations of PDEs, they have proven extremely useful in describing numerous phenomena irrespective of their continuous space counterparts.
+LDSÕs arise naturally in various physical settings such as material science, in particular metallurgy, where LDSs have been used to model solidification of alloys $\cite{Cahn2,Cook}$, chemical reactions $\cite{Erneux}$, optics $\cite{Firth}$ and biology; particularly with chains of coupled oscillators arising in models of neural networks $\cite{Ermentrout,ErmentroutKopell2}$.